sytzewest/EEG-RobotArm-ProjectInnovate/mindwave-recorder/README.md

 Make sure the headset is connected and TG_Connector is running.
 Press the start button to start recording.

+## Using the recorder

+On first launch, a config.json file will be created.
+It has several configuration options:
+* iterations - how many random arrows will be shown
+* recordingPauseNs - pause (in nanoseconds) before data points are read. **WARNING**: if this is set to less than 20,000,000 (20ms), there are likely to be duplicate values in the data output, as the headset does not provide new data fast enough.
+* pauseBetweenModesMs - Pause between arrow being hidden and the start of recording for next arrow (in milliseconds)
+* valuesBefore - data points to record before each arrow is shown
+* valuesAfter - data points to record after each arrow is shown

+Change the values to your preferred ones and restart the program.
+Then press Start to begin recording.
+Focus on the arrows appearing on the screen.
+Press Stop to abort the recording and discard the data.

+The data will be output into a file rawData.csv.
+When changing the settings, it is recommended to remove this file or rename it to avoid recording multiple different data types into it.

 ## Tools used
 Build tools: Gradle
 Language: Kotlin